yorklyb/L-PR/README.md

 ## Requirements
 * GTSAM <br>
 First, please ensure you can run the python demos given by [GTSAM](https://github.com/borglab/gtsam/tree/develop).<br>
-We found that GTSAM cannot be installed appropriately with a conda environment.
+We found that GTSAM cannot be installed appropriately in a conda environment.
 Thus, a conda environment is not recommended.
 Otherwise, errors will be reported when you use BearingRangeFactor3D or BetweenFactorPose3.

 * IILFM <br>
 A light and insertable version of [IILFM](https://github.com/York-SDCNLab/IILFM) is included in the files.
 To build and run it, you need to install basic tools like cmake.<br>